 I have read psychological studies that find divorce as one of the worst things you can experience as an adult.
-Worse even than the death of spouse.
+Worse even than the death of a spouse.
 If your spouse dies, there is a funeral, grieving and a chance to move on with your life.
 In divorce, your former spouse may be legally dead to you, but they are still walking around (kind of a weird living dead thing), especially if you are parents.

 While in the midst of a heart-rending divorce, being a “Co-Anything” with the spouse you are divorcing doesn’t make sense.
-Your spouse has hurt you beyond reason and while feelings of hurt, betrayal and revenge, the judge will often order you to attend a “Co-Parenting Seminar.”
+Your spouse has hurt you beyond reason and while feelings of hurt, betrayal, and revenge, the judge will often order you to attend a “Co-Parenting Seminar.”